 - Shop safety

 NATEF MLR test for qualified program completers

 Students are encouraged to take the State of Michigan mechanic certification tests.
 School will reimburse test fee if student passes.

 - Service Person or State-Certified Technician with: automobile dealerships, factories, garages and service stations, municipalities; trucking, tire, and utility companies.

-Upon successful completion of this program students may be eligible to receive advanced placement and/or college credit towards a degree at Baker College, Delta College, Ferris State University, Michigan Institute of Technology and Mott Community College.
+Upon successful completion of this program students may be eligible to receive advanced placement and/or college credit towards a degree at Baker College, Delta College, Ferris State University, Alpena Community College, Davenport University, Mid Michigan College, University of Northwestern Ohio, and Washtenaw Community College.